Formatotrophs

 Formatotrophs are organisms that can assimilate formate or formic acid to use as a carbon source or for reducing power.
 Some authors classify formatotrophs as one of the five trophic groups of methanogens, which also include hydrogenotrophs, acetotrophs, methylotrophs, and alcoholotrophs.
-Formatotrophs have garnered attention for applications in biotechnology as part of a "formate bioeconomy" in which synthesized formate could be used as a nutrient for microoganisms.
+Formatotrophs have garnered attention for applications in biotechnology as part of a "formate bioeconomy", in which synthesized formate could be used as a nutrient for microorganisms.
 Formate can be electrochemically synthesized from CO_{2} and renewable energy, and formatotrophs may be genetically modified to enhance production of biochemical products to be used as biofuels.
 Technical limitations in culturing formatotrophs have limited the discovery of natural formatotrophs and impeded research on their formate-metabolizing enzymes, which are of interest for applications in carbon sequestration and astrobiology.

 Etymology

-Formatotrophs gain their name from Latin formica, meaning "ant" (formic acid having been named for its presence as a chemical defense in ants) and from Greek trophikos, meaning "pertaining to nourishment or food."
+Formatotrophs gain their name from the formica, meaning "ant" (formic acid having been named for its presence as a chemical defense in ants) and the Τροφικος, meaning "pertaining to nourishment or food".

 Natural formatotrophs and their ecological role

 Formatotrophs perform key metabolic processes through syntrophic relationships.
 In these relationships, formate is harvested for energy or carbon metabolism in diverse environments.
-These reactions are of particular importance in biogeochemical process related to carbon cycling and transfer of reducing agents such as hydrogen, acting as a keystone with abiotic formate.
+These reactions are of particular importance in biogeochemical processes related to carbon cycling and transfer of reducing agent, such as hydrogen, acting as a keystone with abiotic formate.
 Some methanogenic organisms convert formate into hydrogen and bicarbonate, providing hydrogen for other methanogens.
 Formate can be assimilated by formatotrophs in syntrophic associations with methanogens present during oxidation of formate; otherwise, formate oxidation would not be energetically sufficient to support growth and is thermodynamically disfavored (△G = +1.3 kJ /mol).
-So at least one methanogenic partner microorganism must be present to remove hydrogen.
-Some microorganisms, such as Desulfurococcus amylolyticus, are able to convert formate into carbon dioxide, acetate, citrate, and ethanol.
+Thus, at least one methanogenic partner microorganism must be present to remove hydrogen.
+Some microorganisms, such as desulfurococcus amylolyticus, are able to convert formate into carbon dioxide, acetate, citrate, and ethanol.